A complex logistic equation for universal energy evolution in hadronic elastic scattering: Mathematical properties and asymptotic theorems

+While the imaginary part at $t=0$ is directly related to the total cross section through the optical theorem, the determination of the real part requires additional dynamical input.

-The real amplitude calculated at $t=0$ together with the total cross section gives the parameter $\rho$.
-To analyze the possible range of the parameters we assume a simplified model for the complex function $\widetilde{T}_0(\tau_0,b)$ in order to calculate analytically the real amplitude and thus predict the possible values for $\rho$.
-As discussed in \cite{Kohara:2017ats, Kohara:2018wng} the real and imaginary parts cannot have the same $t$ dependencies, but for the sake of simplicity we assume that at $t\simeq0$ they could have the same dependencies.
+In order to estimate the possible range of $\rho$ within the present framework, we adopt a simplified model for the initial complex profile $\widetilde{T}_0(\tau_0,b)$, which allows for an analytic calculation of the forward real amplitude.
+As discussed in Refs.~\cite{Kohara:2017ats, Kohara:2018wng}, the real and imaginary parts of the scattering amplitude generally exhibit different $t$-dependences.
+However, since the present analysis is restricted to the forward region $t\simeq 0$, we assume for simplicity that both components share the same functional dependence in this limit.

 As in the previous section, if the profile is a complex function with a Gaussian $b$-dependence

 the Fourier transform of the real amplitude at $t=0$ is

 and the imaginary part is